The space environment is so inconvenient for human beings. There is so much that one has to bring along to keep them alive.

 It wasn't until recently that it became clear the Break-Off effect did not disappear in astronauts.
 What disappeared was the astronauts reporting it.
 Astronauts are in constant terror of being grounded, so they developed a "lie to fly" culture.
 The last thing they are going to do is report to the flight surgeons some scary mental breakdown that will get them grounded faster than a teenage girl staying out five hours past her curfew.

 During the Apollo missions, some astronauts reported how the vision of Earth as the big blue marble caused a sudden cognitive shift in awareness.
 They suddenly saw Earth as a fragile ball of life where national boundaries became unimportant.
 A writer named Frank White coined the term The Overview Effect, and wrote a popular book on the topic in 1987.
 You can find some quotes about the effect here.
+Some have pointed out a similarity to the Japanese aesthetic of Yūgen.

 And there are some psychologists who suspect that the Break-Off Effect and the Overview Effect are one and the same.